 First, athletes train.
 Training requires extra energy.
 Sedentary people need to consume 12-13 calories per pound of body weight to maintain their current weight.
 Athletes who train 5-9 hours per week need more like 20 calories per pound of body weight.
 During periods of very high exertion, it’s more like 25 calories per pound.
 For maintenance.
 Not growth.
 Maintenance.
 (Estimated Daily Energy (Calorie) Needs for Competitive Athletes, http://bit.ly/2J6FUQH.)

-Third, weight loss carries a high risk.
+Third, Ike has to keep eating all the time.
 As a baseball pitcher, Ike works hard at strengthening the muscles in his lower arm, shoulders, and hips.
 If Ike does not eat enough and does not carry enough body fat, he is vulnerable to catabolism – the body’s irritating habit of burning muscle for fuel when other sources are not available.
 If gaining muscle to support vulnerable joints lowers injury risk, then losing some of this muscle is highly undesirable, even dangerous.

 In part II, where we come up with that number of ‘750,000+ excess calories.’